davidhalasz/simple-ecommerce/README.md

-## A simple selling product web application
+## A simple ecommerce web application

 Practicing to build a secure ecommerce application with golang.
 This app based on Trevor Sawler's project from [Udemy course](https://www.udemy.com/course/building-web-applications-with-go-intermediate-level/?couponCode=KEEPLEARNING)